jbyng/MNIST-Neural-Net/README.md

-# handwrittendigits
+# MNIST-Neural-Net
-My attempt at the classic neural net project!
-This neural net will input a data set of handwritten digits and output the recognized digit.
+Linear neural net trained on the MNIST dataset of handwritten digits.
+Predicts test set with 97% accuracy.